michaelkeeling/future-of-software-design-workshop-2018/participation.md

 ### Ideas for your Lightning Talk

-Who are you?
+* Who are you?
 What do you hope to get of this workshop?
+* What kind of a vision will drive software systems of the future that the individual sees?

-What are some problems you see today?
+* What are some problems you see today?
 What problems do you think we might face 5, 10, 15 years down the road?
+* What are the challenges that current technology/advances are not addressing?

-What questions do you have about the future of software development?
+* What questions do you have about the future of software development?
   What worries you most?

-What might the world look like in 5, 10, 15 years?
+* What might the world look like in 5, 10, 15 years?
+* What are the needed innovations that we should be rallying behind?

 ## Attendees